seejohnrun/seejohnrun.github.io/_posts/2010-11-11-rubyconf-rubygems.markdown

 ---

-The first day of [RubyConf 2010](http://rubyconf.org/) just came to an end here in New Orleans, and overall I d say it was pretty good.
+The first day of [RubyConf 2010](http://rubyconf.org/) just came to an end here in New Orleans, and overall I'd say it was pretty good.
 [Tom Preston-Werner](http://twitter.com/mojombo) gave a talk very similar to his talk at LSRC, but still awesome.
 [Jeremy Hinegardner](http://twitter.com/copiousfreetime) gave a really